The journal adheres to the principles of the Committee on Publication Ethics (COPE).

 Responsibilities of Editor and Editorial Board

 Editors have a responsibility to maintain the integrity of the published literature, if required,by publishing errata or corrections identifying anything of significance, retractions, and expressions of concern as quickly as possible.
 Editor must comply with the policy guidelines provided by the publisher and fulfill the responsibilities bestowed upon with integrity.
+Editors should preserve the anonymity of Reviewers.

 Review process: Editors are responsible for monitoring and ensuring the fairness, timeliness, thoroughness, and civility of the peer-review editorial process.